Yes, it would.

 But in this case it so happens that they are both part of the same phenomenon.
 See this video from Cumming.
 This is how p‑values are expected to replicate from study to study under constant methodology and population.
 Non-replication is in part (although not exclusively) a consequence of the binary volatility of significance testing.

 More accurately, though, let's question the framing.
-Consider that “If replications do not find the same results, this is not necessarily a crisis, but a natural process by which science evolves.
-The goal of scientific methodology should be to direct this evolution toward ever more accurate descriptions of the world and how it works, not toward ever more publication of alleged stories, inferences, or conclusions.”
+Consider that “If replications do not find the same results, this is not necessarily a crisis, but is part of a natural process by which science evolves.
+The goal of scientific methodology should be to direct this evolution toward ever more accurate descriptions of the world and how it works, not toward ever more publication of inferences, decisions, or conclusions.”
 (Amrhein, Trafimow, & Greenland 2018)

 I may have understated the issue, then.
 “Harmful and immoral” is a better approximation.